 The Golden Age of Sahara travel

-Today, following nearly a decade of kidnappings, much increased trafficking, nomadic rebellions and not least the recent spread of weapons and disenfranchised fighters from Libya, independent tourism in the central Sahara has collapsed or is severely restricted.
+Today, following over a decade of kidnappings, much increased trafficking, nomadic rebellions and not least the recent spread of weapons and disenfranchised fighters from Libya following the Arab Spring, independent tourism in the central Sahara has collapsed or is severely restricted.
 But it wasn’t always like that.

 The 1980s were a Golden Age of desert tourism; post-colonial nations had yet to be beset by internal strife, while the popularity of the Dakar Rally, as well as the advent of desert-capable motorcycles and 4x4s saw adventure tourism flourish in the central Sahara.
 Most winters the overlanders’ campsite in Tamanrasset was packed with VWs, Land Rovers, Ladas, BMWs, XTs.
 Today, when I stay in Camping Dassine it’s like an empty stadium – only the old ‘airstream’ Transsaharienne bus (right) rests where it always did by the entrance gate.
 Desert Travels is set in that era so read the book or scan this website for a taste of the classic modern era of desert travels.